ismaeldamiao/How-to/programing/android_hello_world.md

 ## Installations

-Firt you need the System Developer Kit (SDK), the Java Developer Kit (JDK) and a key file.
+Firt you need the Software Developer Kit (SDK), the Java Developer Kit (JDK) and a key file.

 1. To use SDK without IDE download the `Command line tools` [here](https://developer.android.com/studio#command-tools).